jinntrance/shanbay-crx/README.md

 shanbay-crx
 ===========
-This is a Chrome extension for www.shanbay.com , which helps users learn English.
+This is a Chrome extension for www.shanbay.com , which helps users learn English much more conveniently and more efficiently.

 ===========